unpunnyfuns/codemods/src/nb/docs/TOKEN_COMPARISON.md

-# NativeBase vs Nordlys Token Comparison
+# NativeBase vs target framework Token Comparison

-This document compares the NativeBase theme tokens with Nordlys (nl-tokens) to understand value mappings for codemods.
+This document compares the NativeBase theme tokens with target framework (nl-tokens) to understand value mappings for codemods.

 ## Spacing Scale